gjrchen/UWasic-Training-pt2/docs/info.md

         0xFF   # Constant 255 (data) -> Constant 8 (data)
     ```

     This program should load 9 to the A register, add 255 to it, resulting in 8 (CF should set to 1) display it, store it in 0xF, add 9 to it, resulting in 17 (CF should set to 0) and display it.
-Then, it shoul halt, and set HF to 1.
+Then, it should halt, and set HF to 1.

 - **JMP Instruction**